gnicol/GitSwarm/perforce_swarm/doc-ce/raketasks/list_repos.md

 ```

 Note that the projects listed are NOT sorted by activity; they use the
-default ordering of the GitSwarm application.
+default ordering of the $GitSwarm$ application.